 There is one guide for each outside passenger position in the rear seats.
 To provide added safety belt comfort for children who have outgrown child restraints and for smaller adults, the comfort guides may be installed on the shoulder belts.
 Here's how to install a comfort guide and use the safety belt:

-1. Remove the guide from its storage clip on the side of the seatback.
+1. Locate the guide on the side of the seatback.